amanplans/dnc-configurations-options/README.md

                 .ValidateDataAnnotations();
 ```

 We have to call explicitly `"Example3:SiteConfiguration"`.
-Another option if to remove `Example3`
+Another option is to remove the `Example3`
 outer section in `appsettings.json`.

 ```json